takezoe/doctools/README.md

 Define the anchor to reference from link plugin.

 ```
-{{anchor label, title}}
+{{anchor title, label}}
 ```

+- title: the title
 - label: the label to reference from link plugin
-- title: the title

 ###link